1313e/CMasher/docs/source/user/background.rst

 Although this may sound easy enough, there are many colormaps out there that do this incorrectly.
 The main problem usually is that humans do not perceive every color equally (e.g., small variations in the color green are not perceived as it is such a natural color, while small variations in the colors red and blue are perceived).
-Therefore, if one were to make a colormap that linearly increases in color wavelength, it would not be perceived as uniformly changing at all.
-A good example of this is a colormap that is very commonly used in many different applications, the *jet* colormap:
+A good example of a colormap that illustrates this, is the commonly used *jet* colormap:

 .. figure:: images/jet_viscm.png
     :alt: Statistics of the *jet* colormap.